On the spectrum of the periodic focusing Zakharov-Shabat operator: General properties of the spectrum

-Note that the converse of Theorem~\ref{t:finiteband2} does not hold.
-That is, there are finite-band potentials whose periodic and antiperiodic Floquet eigenvalues are not only real or imaginary.
+Next, let $R_{N}$ denote the rectangle with vertices $ \pm N \pm \i \n q\n_{\infty}$ where $N \in \N$.
+An important consequence of Lemmas~\ref{l:bound1} and~\ref{l:zeros} is the following: \begin{theorem} Let $q\in L^\infty(\Real)$ and fix $\ep>0$.
+Then $q$ is a finite-band potential if and only if $\,\exists N=N(q;\ep)\in\N$ such that $(\Sigma_{\Lax}\setminus\Real)\subset R_{N}$. \end{theorem} As a special case, Theorem~\ref{t:finiteband1} implies that, if the Lax spectrum is contained in the ``cross'' $\Real\cup \i\Real$, the potential is finite-band.
+Importantly, one can show that, if all periodic and antiperiodic eigenvalues are in $\Real\cup \i\Real$, that is enough to conclude that the potential is finite-band.
+Specifically: \begin{theorem} Let $q \in L^{\infty}(\Real)$ and suppose \be \Sigma_{\pi/L} \cup \Sigma_{2\pi/L} \subset \Real \cup {\rm i} \Real\,, \ee that is, the periodic/antiperiodic spectrum is only real and purely imaginary.
+Then $q$ is a finite-band potential. \end{theorem} Note that the converse of Theorem~\ref{t:finiteband2} does not hold.
+That is, there are finite-band potentials whose periodic and antiperiodic eigenvalues are not only real or imaginary.
 (For example, any Galilean transformation of a potential obviously preserves its finite-band nature, but shifts the Lax spectrum horizontally, and therefore moves any imaginary eigenvalues off the imaginary $z$-axis.)
-Nonetheless, Theorem~\ref{t:finiteband2} will be relevant in section~\ref{s:real}, where we study potentials whose spectrum possesses additional symmetries.
+Nonetheless, Theorem~\ref{t:finiteband2} will be relevant in Section~\ref{s:real}, where we study potentials whose spectrum possesses additional symmetries.